-There are a number of other fixed installations including: local application water mist systems for fryer vats and hoods, local application gaseous systems for ducting and hoods, water deluge systems for rubbish compactors and fixed powder systems.
+There are a number of other fixed installations including water mist, gaseous, deluge and fixed powder systems.
 If your premises have a fixed firefighting system that you are unfamiliar with, then seek advice.
-Where a fixed firefighting system forms an integral part of your fire safety strategy, it should be maintained in accordance with the relevant British Standard by a competent person.
+Where a fixed firefighting system forms an integral part of your fire safety strategy, it should be maintained in accordance with the relevant standard by a competent person.